nlposs/NLP-OSS/Code-of-Conduct.md

 ## Interpretation

 This code of conduct is not exhaustive or complete.
 It is not a rulebook; it serves to distill our common understanding of a collaborative, shared environment and goals.

+*The ACL's anti-harassment policy and NLP-OSS code of conduct are not intended to inhibit challenging scientific debate, but rather to promote it through ensuring that all are welcome to participate in shared spirit of scientific inquiry.
+Vexatious complaints and willful misuse of this procedure will render the complainant subject to the same sanctions as a violation of the ACL's anti-harassment policy.*

+## Enforcement

+*It is the responsibility of the community as a whole to promote an inclusive and positive environment for our scholarly activities.
+In addition, anyone who experiences harassment or hostile behavior may contact NLP-OSS organizers, any current member of the ACL Executive Committee or contact Priscilla Rasmussen (acl@aclweb.org), who is usually available at the registration desk during ACL conferences.
+Members of the executive committee will be instructed to keep any such contact in strict confidence, and those who approach the committee will be consulted before any actions are taken.*

 ## License